 We would like to begin by answering the question “What is saffron ?
 And then tell you a little more about Zoetic Ltd.

 This delicious aromatic spice comes from the “saffron crocus“.
-Our farmers painstakingly pick the bright red/purple threads and leave them to dry.
-Their main use is as a flavouring or colouring in recipes.
-However, as you will read on this site, there are many other uses.
+Farmers painstakingly pick the bright red/purple threads and leave them to dry.
+It is mainly used for flavouring and colouring in recipes, whilst there are many other uses.
 Saffron has the distinction of being the planet’s most expensive spice.

 My wife and I have always considered ourselves very lucky to have both grown up in Iranian farming families.
 Nothing can compare with the freedom and imagination of a child living on a farm.